bmrz2019/fdroidclassic/README.md

   * All donations options
   * Translation links
 * proper mirror support.
 They are currently not completely broken, but I'm not actually sure if mirrors are really used right now.
-* There are some occasional performance problems where the UI get's stuttery, this is tracking in #43 (with more background in #23).
+* There are some occasional performance problems where the UI gets stuttery, this is tracking in #43 (with more background in #23).

 ### Features NOT included